ClementTANGUY/markdown-app/README.md

-Educative React app created by Anthony Welc https://www.youtube.com/channel/UChhPkjgG1-iLUOmURGdgQrw "Recepes box" allowing to log u to your pseudo thanks to a Facebook authentication and then CRUD recepes
+Educative React app created by Anthony Welc https://www.youtube.com/channel/UChhPkjgG1-iLUOmURGdgQrw Allows u to convert your script in markdown

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).